All Episodes

 No one even remembered him turning him down when he came in in pain because he didn't have the government card.

-What the bureaucracy kindly agrees to let you do uh and let and the treatment it kindly agrees, graciously agrees, the all-powerful king of health care uh graciously consents to allow his humble subjects this amount of health care or that amount of health care or sometimes no health care at all.
+The all-powerful king of healthcare graciously consents to allow his humble subjects this amount of health care or that amount of health care or sometimes no health care at all.

 Let's go to Tom in Omanda, Ohio.

-Tom, you're live on the Rush Limbaugh show.
+Tom, you're live on the Rush Limbaugh Show.

 Great to have you with us.